Roman Abramovich: Chelsea

-In 2021, Abramovich was criticised for trying to enter Chelsea into the newly announced European Super League.
-The competition was widely scrutinised for encouraging greediness among the richer, larger football clubs, which would have undermined the significance of existing football competitions; however, just two days later, Abramovich pulled the club out of the new competition, with other English clubs following suit, causing the league to suspend operations.
-In 2022, it was reported that Abramovich was owed $2 billion from Chelsea.
-According to Forbes, Abramovich's loan was insurance in case the British government considered sanctioning him due to his close relationship with the Putin regime in Russia.
-On 26 February 2022, during the Russo-Ukrainian War, Abramovich handed over "stewardship and care" of the club to the Chelsea Charitable Foundation.
+In 2021, Abramovich entered Chelsea into the newly announced European Super League.
+The league was widely scrutinised for encouraging greediness among the richer, larger football clubs, which would have undermined the significance of existing football competitions.
+Two days later, Abramovich pulled the club out of the new competition, with other English clubs following suit, causing the league to suspend operations.

+In 2022, it was reported that Abramovich was owed a $2 billion loan from Chelsea; the loan was set up in advance of possible sanctions.

+After the 2022 Russian invasion of Ukraine, Abramovich handed over "stewardship and care" of the club to the Chelsea Charitable Foundation.

-Abramovich released an official statement on 2 March 2022 confirming that he was selling the club due to the ongoing situation in Ukraine.
-Although the UK government froze Abramovich's assets in the United Kingdom on 10 March due to his "close ties with [the] Kremlin", it was made clear that the Chelsea club would be allowed to operate in activities which were football related.
+In March 2022, Abramovich said that he would sell the club due to the war in Ukraine and the threat of a full asset seizure.
+Although the UK government froze Abramovich's assets in the United Kingdom due to his "close ties with [the] Kremlin", it was made clear that the Chelsea club would be allowed to operate in activities which were football related.
 On 12 March, the Premier League disqualified Abramovich as a director of Chelsea.

-On 7 May 2022, Chelsea announced that the investor consortium BlueCo led by Todd Boehly and Clearlake Capital had agreed on the terms to acquire the club.
+In May 2022, BlueCo, led by Todd Boehly and Clearlake Capital, acquired the club.

+In 2026, the team was fined £10.75 million for making undisclosed payments to agents, non-licensed intermediaries and other figures, including players, around signings between 2011 and 2018, including the signings of Eden Hazard and Samuel Eto'o.

 CSKA Moscow

-In March 2004, Sibneft agreed to a three-year sponsorship deal worth €41.3 million (US$58 million) with the Russian team CSKA Moscow.
-Although the company explained that the decision was made at management level, some viewed the deal as an attempt by Abramovich to counter accusations of being "unpatriotic" which were made at the time of the Chelsea purchase.
-UEFA rules prevent one person owning more than one team participating in UEFA competitions, so Abramovich has no equity interest in CSKA.
-A lawyer, Alexandre Garese, is one of his partners in CSKA.
+In March 2004, Sibneft agreed to a three-year sponsorship deal worth €41.3 million (US$58 million) with CSKA Moscow.
+Although the decision was made by company management, some viewed the deal as an attempt by Abramovich to counter accusations of being "unpatriotic" for buying Chelsea.
+UEFA rules prevent one person owning more than one team participating in UEFA competitions and Abramovich has no equity interest in CSKA.

 Following an investigation, Abramovich was cleared by UEFA of having a conflict of interest.
 Nevertheless, he was named "most influential person in Russian football" in the Russian magazine Pro Sport at the end of June 2004.
-In May 2005, CSKA won the UEFA Cup, becoming the first Russian club ever to win a major European football competition.
-In October 2005, however, Abramovich sold his interest in Sibneft and the company's new owner Gazprom, which sponsors Zenit Saint Petersburg, cancelled the sponsorship deal.
+In May 2005, CSKA won the UEFA Europa League, becoming the first Russian club ever to win a major European football competition.
+In October 2005, Abramovich sold his interest in Sibneft to Gazprom, which did not renew the sponsorship deal since it sponsored Zenit Saint Petersburg.